 1. The Blue Peacock

 Land mines are a dangerous, tricky business for a couple of reasons.
 The first is that they're hidden, of course, and no one knows where they are until it's too late.
-With the Blue Peacock, "too late" came with a lot of baggage – eight to ten kilotons worth.
+With the Blue Peacock, "too late" came with a lot of baggage -- eight to 10 kilotons worth.
+(One kiloton is equivalent to a thousand tons of TNT.)
 In the Cold War, everyone wanted their special atomic weapon, it seemed.

 For the British, that came in the form of denying the Soviets an area to occupy in the event of World War III.
 Blue Peacock was a large atomic weapon that would have been buried in areas around Northern Germany and set to trigger if someone opened the casing or if it filled with water.